Vibration Pen, Shock Pulse Measurement (SPM), & Vibration Analysis – What’s the Difference?

 Which of the tools should you chose for inspections of bearings?
 The best solution is often a combination of two or three of the tools, but it depends very much on how much rotating equipment you have in your plant, the criticality of that equipment, the speed of your rotating equipment, and how perceptive your organization is to training.
 A short description of the three techniques follows.

-A vibration pen often measures the average vibration level, measured in in/sec (mm/sec).
+It often measures the average vibration level, measured in in/sec (mm/sec).
 Since sound also is a vibration, but present in air instead of metal, we can describe the average vibration level as the volume of the vibration.
-The vibration pen often only provides one, or two numbers that measure how much the machinery vibrates.
+The pen often only provides one, or two numbers that measure how much the machinery vibrates.
 It doesn’t have the functionality to analyze the vibration, for example, where the vibration originates, or the cause of the vibration.
-An advantage of the vibration pen is that you can train a person in a few hours in how to use it.
+An advantage of the pen is that you can train a person in a few hours in how to use it.

 Consider that you have a metal ball that hits a metal bar (1).
 At the moment of impact, a pressure wave spreads through the material of both bodies (1).
 The pressure wave quickly dampens out.
 The pressure wave that first goes through the materials (before it starts to vibrate) is called a “shock pulse”.
 While the initial Shock Pulse subdues, the materials start to vibrate (2), this vibration wave that is measures by vibration analysis.